-Previous work experience and an awareness of environmental issues are essential if you wish to pursue a career in recycling and waste management
+An interest in environmental issues is important if you wish to pursue a career in recycling and waste management

-As a recycling officer you'll plan and develop environmental and waste reduction policies.
-You'll do this through the management of local recycling schemes and the creation and delivery of educational programmes, and by organising community and media liaison initiatives.
+As a recycling officer you'll plan and develop environmental and waste reduction policies, through the management of local recycling schemes, the creation and delivery of educational programmes and by organising community and media liaison initiatives.

 - recruit and train volunteers in community organisations.

-- Recycling officers start on salaries of around £19,000 to £25,000.
+- Your starting salary as a recycling officer will be in the region of £19,000 to £25,000.
 Salaries in some community organisations are likely to be at the lower end of the scale.